||Dr. Paul Wang assists students in a visual communication seminar

 Students should complete 18 semester hours outside

-the JMS curriculum and beyond the 36 hours General Education requirements prior to entering the university or becoming a major.
+the JMS curriculum and beyond the 36 hours of General Education requirements prior to entering the university or becoming a major.

 If these courses are not taken at the community college, they must be